Azure/retail-ai-enhanced-search/docs/01_Workflow.md

 > :bulb: **Tip:** Sample dataset should print the following result:
 "Getting Database: catalogDB", "Getting client for container: products"

-Step 2: It then uploads the data in the CSV file to the newly created Cosmos database
+Step 2: It then uploads the data in the CSV file to the newly created Cosmos database.
 > :bulb: **Tip:**  Sample dataset should print the following result:
 "Uploading Data...", "Inserting product ID: {each product ID should get displayed here} to Cosmos DB","Product {each product ID should get displayed here} uploaded to Cosmos DB".
 It will iterate through all 101 items in the CSV file

+Step 3: An index is then craated on the CosmosDB container first and then on the AI Search service.
+> :bulb: **Tip:**  Sample dataset should print the following result:
+"Creating Indexer..."

+Step 4: A service endpoint is created pointing the database container name.
+It uses the [search service managed identity connection string](https://learn.microsoft.com/azure/search/search-howto-index-cosmosdb#supported-credentials-and-connection-strings) to connect to CosmosDB

+## Workflow

 The CosmosDB **catalogDb** database gets created with a sample of 101 files and random images.
 This resides under the **products** container within Cosmos DB.
 Cosmos DB version azure-cosmos==4.7.0

-## Workflow

 The infrastructure components get deployed with a **Bicep template**.
 The **backend web API's** are in **.NET code** which run in the container app.
 This gets created with secrets which get auto-populated during deployment through the Bicep template.